 eBay pricing can vary, but we used completed listings for different handsets ranging from standalone devices to complete-in-box sales.

-Again, condition and age play a factor in what you'll get for your device, and there is an element of risk involved, whether you're posting your phone off to your buyer or meeting them in person, and you'll be doing more to earn your money.
+Again, condition and age play a factor in what you'll get for your device.
+There is an element of risk involved, too, whether you're posting your phone off to your buyer or selling in person.
 There's also the rather more stiff direct competition factor at play here, because you'd be up against everyone else trying to sell off their older iPhone in order to buy new devices.
-You can expect those numbers to ramp up immediately once Apple has announced new devices this week.
+You can expect those numbers to ramp up immediately around the time Apple announces its new handsets each year.

 Want a SIM-only plan to go with your new iPhone handset?
-Check out these data-high SIM-only plans.
-Compare and save!
+Check out these data-high SIM-only plans: